paulmackinlay/state-machine/docs/implementation.md

 The second implementation
 is [MultiConsumerStateMachineListener](../src/main/java/com/webotech/statemachine/MultiConsumerStateMachineListener.java)
-which allows you to add/remove other `StateMachineListener`s in a thread safe manner.
+which allows you to add/remove multiple other `StateMachineListener`s in a thread safe manner.
 As an example, you may want to both log the `StateMachine`s lifecycle and persist it to a database.
 To do this you can implement a `StateMachineListener` that is responsible for persisting the lifecycle and combine it with the `LoggingStateMachineListener` by adding both to a `MultiConsumerStateMachineListener`.
 The `MultiConsumerStateMachineListener` is then set on the `StateMachine`.